 No. Due to the ongoing health crisis, only guests who have pre-registered online will be allowed entry.
 Unused paper tickets returned to the Garden Conservancy by July 1, 2021, were credited to your online account.

 How can I use my online credits?

-We will create online accounts for all people – members and nonmembers – who have purchased paper tickets online from us since 2018.
+We have created online accounts for everyone – members and nonmembers – who have purchased paper tickets online from us since 2018.
 Using your email address, you will be able to access your account on our website.
 Online credits will be redeemable for Open Days AND our virtual programs.

-Will cash or old paper tickets be accepted next year?
+Will cash or old paper tickets be accepted in 2022?

-No. The use of electronic ticketing is a permanent change to the operations of the Open Days program.
-While specific policies may change in 2022 and beyond, cash and paper tickets will not be a part of future programs.
+No. The use of electronic ticketing was a permanent change to the operations of the Open Days program.
+Cash and paper tickets are no longer a part of our programs.

 May I bring guests to Open Days?